boxxello/Udemy-Auto/README.md

 ## Support & Maintenance Notice

-By using this repo/script, you agree that the authors and contributors are under no obligation to provide support for the script and can discontinue it's development, as and when necessary, without prior notice.
+By using this repo/script, you agree that the authors and contributors are under no obligation to provide support for the script and can discontinue its development, as and when necessary, without prior notice.